Nickprovs/spotimon/README.md

 git clone https://github.com/Nickprovs/spotimon.git
 ```

-2. Open both the client and server folders in a new terminal.
+2. Open both the client and server folders in new terminals.

 3. Install Dependencies.